Skip to content Skip to footer

 Deuteronomy 6:4-7, 11:18-21

-This is the zeitgeist of our culture now, tearing down much of Western Civilization in the name of equity, justice, and victimhood.
-None of our founders were quite perfect enough, and so we demonize anyone who’s human.
-Certainly, great injustices occurred in the past…just as they continue to occur worldwide today.
-But just because an epoch in history got some things wrong doesn’t mean the “baby” should be thrown out with the bathwater.
+This is the zeitgeist of our culture now, tearing down much of Western Civilization in the name of current cultural whims.
+Some are saying our nation’s founders weren’t quite perfect enough, so they demonize anyone from the past as soon as they discover they were human and flawed.
+Certainly, horrible injustices occurred in the past…just as they continue to occur worldwide today.
+But just because an epoch in history got some things wrong doesn’t mean the “baby” of should be thrown out with the bathwater.

 Within the dirty bathwater of our imperfect history are found Shakespeare and Dickens, Bach and Beethoven, the Declaration of Independence and the Magna Carta.
-The fact that incredibly flawed people produced them does not make their ideas wrong.
-We don’t include the disenfranchised into honor by excluding the great thinkers of our past.
+And within the history of Christ’s Church are the actions of very imperfect people, many of whom only claimed the name of Christ with no intention of ever taking up His cross.
+The fact that incredibly flawed people make up much of our history does not make their ideas wrong.
+To exclude them only shows our immaturity and ignorance of human nature itself.

 While some traditions are temporal and belong to a certain time and place, some are eternal and based on the character of God Himself.
 While it’s ok that my wife and I happily dance at wedding receptions now, there are other traditions we still hold firmly and will teach our children to honor.
 We don’t hold to these out of fear or a closed mind.
 We hold to them because they produce the values we cherish most: faith, kindness, respect, purity, and integrity.